cztomczak/cefpython/docs/api/RequestHandler.md

 Called when the render process terminates unexpectedly. |status| indicates how the process terminated.

-`TerminationStatus` constants:
+`TerminationStatus` constants in the cefpython module:
-  * cefpython.TS_ABNORMAL_TERMINATION - Non-zero exit status.
+  * TS_ABNORMAL_TERMINATION - Non-zero exit status.
-  * cefpython.TS_PROCESS_WAS_KILLED - SIGKILL or task manager kill.
+  * TS_PROCESS_WAS_KILLED - SIGKILL or task manager kill.
-  * cefpython.TS_PROCESS_CRASHED - Segmentation fault.
+  * TS_PROCESS_CRASHED - Segmentation fault.

 ### OnPluginCrashed